 “The Wesleyan Institute for Policy was founded to develop actionable, evidence-based policy recommendations by integrating social, economic, and urban analysis.
 Through partnerships with local and state-level stakeholders, WIP seeks to deliver informed solutions to drive positive change for the greater Middletown community.”

 WIP was founded in the fall of 2024 and has expanded to a 45-person research team.
-We’re led by a board of undergraduate directors and an advisory committee of tenured faculty.
+We’re led by a board of undergraduate directors and an advisory committee of experienced faculty.
 Meet the team.

 We work on a timeline of finalizing community partnerships and building research teams for each project at the start of September.
 Research will be conducted throughout the Fall until early Spring with weekly meetings taking place, and policy recommendations and materials will be formally presented to our partners in early May.